The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh4.googleusercontent.com/CGXnVj9wbuqA30cLlAIUq9uqm0AL9oBAQqBa5HjixjDidDosk3slYZYJCmWy7heZNqrLGkHj15587IF4fogW1yYf99b4p5zdDdHp7WwKgcXaixz5Bz4KB1gyBkbouzTCj62u8KOE)

 1 UI1 and 1 UI2 ticks are required.
 This line is about 0.9% stronger than Standard.
-It may be useful in a situation where 2 fillers are available and the appropriate line length is desired.
+It may be useful in a situation where two fillers are available and the appropriate line length is desired.

 **4xF4 Double Transpose instant F3 w B4**